 The Feel Betterer philosophy says that to have a life that you love you need to infuse your life with what I refer to as the Feel Betterer Fab Four - Joy, Purpose, Connection and Creativity.
-Today I want to talk about creativity which is so critical to our happiness and wellbeing!
-And with 2021 still just a pup it's a good time to think about what you want to create this year.
+In this blog I discuss creativity which is so critical to our happiness and wellbeing!

 Turns out that famous social psychologist Madonna was right way back in 1990 when she delivered her musical thesis Vogue.
 We should indeed strike a pose!
 If you’ve forgotten about or have never heard of voguing, it’s a form of modern dance that involves striking a series of poses as if you are modelling for a photo shoot.
 Maddie wrote a song about it that topped the charts in 30 countries and now science tells us she might have been onto something.
 Namely that being a poser gives you power!